 Learn more about the sponsors of this work.
 Or learn more about some of our military-based research projects by selecting from the menu above.

 a $24 million effort to accelerate the development of antidotes to chemical and biologic weapons such as sarin or ricin.
-The goal is to build a miniaturized system of human organ to model the body's responses to harmful agents and develop potential therapies.
+Funded by the Defense Threat Reduction Agency, the goal is to build a miniaturized system of human organ to model the body's responses to harmful agents and develop potential therapies.